vasilakisfil/Introspected-REST/README.md

 >

 Although we can instantly see the benefits of such structure, we believe that a specification like JSON Home is very weak.
-Specifically, it is tight in JSON message format which, although very popular, could possibly be inappropriate in some use cases.
+Specifically, it is tied to JSON message format which, although very popular, could possibly be inappropriate in some use cases.
 Instead, a better idea would be to define the necessary attributes and semantics that a Home document should provide and then let the API designer to choose if these will be implemented in JSON, XML or binary format.